FabricioAguilera/AllLightsOnMeTrailer.github.io/README.md

 # AllLightsOnMeTrailer.github.io
 Website for the hit video game "All Lights On Me" (University project)

 # About this game
 aaa

 # Playtester reviews
 "As a lifelong gamer, I think this may be one of the mos amazing stealth games ever created." - *Michael Menth, lifelong gamer.*
-""
+"Simply amazing" - *FSI*
+"Flawless" - *Respected Games Journalist*

 # SYSTEM REQUIREMENTS

 MINIMUM: